wp-plugins/wp-piwik/readme.txt

 3. Closer look to a pie chart.

 == Changelog ==

+= 0.9.4 =
+* Choose between HTTP API or PHP API
+* Show graph on WordPress Toolbar
+* Update bugfix: Upgrading from WP-Piwik 0.8.7 or less will work again

 = 0.9.3 =
 * Bugfix: Adding a new site will work again.